 Mitochondrial Fatty Acid Metabolism

 The mitochondria take nutrients from food, consume oxygen, and convert those nutrients into a fuel source (adenosine triphosphate ATP) that the cells use to function (learn more).
-There are two primary mitochondrial fuel pathways (and a whole bunch of secondary and tertiary pathways), one for carbohydrates and the other for fats, disrupt one or both and all sorts of problems arise.
+There are three primary mitochondrial fuel pathways (and a whole bunch of secondary and tertiary pathways), one for carbohydrates, one for proteins, and the other for fats, disrupt one or more and all sorts of problems arise.
 Disrupt these pathways in the liver, the organ responsible not only for toxic waste removal but also for glycogen and fatty acid processing and storage, and the problems become exponentially worse.
 In the case of the severe morning sickness of pregnancy, I suspect that the mitochondrial beta oxidation pathway, the route for turning fatty acids into ATP, is disrupted.

 How to Damage Mitochondria: Let Me Count the Ways

 Mitochondrial function can be disturbed by a number mechanisms.
 Sometimes there are heritable genetic mutations, but not always.
 Heritable genetic mutations are called primary mitochondrial disorders and occur in up to 1 in every 200 individuals.
 Fortunately, not all mutations result in illness, but when they do, the results are often devastating.

 More frequently, researchers are seeing what are called secondary, acquired, or functional mitochondrial damage evoked lifestyle variables.
 Epigenetic injuries, sometimes from generations past, have become increasingly common routes to disease.
 Epigenetic injuries do not induce mutations per se, but rather, aberrantly turn on or turn off gene activity that then influences mitochondrial function.
 Epigenetic activation or deactivation occurs relative to environmental influence, exposure to toxicants, stressors and/or other variables.